The President’s Militia

 It’s hardly relevant to debate the public safety merits of these Guard deployments.
 They almost certainly do make the neighborhoods they occupy safer from outbursts of street crime.
 They’re just a grotesquely expensive and inefficient method of doing so, and have little to do with “cleaning up” these affected cities long-term.
 What matters is that these operations are more about experimentation.
 They’re about creating a sandbox environment where the president can probe the outer limits of his authority, testing strategies that realize the quasi-legal, absolute limits of his power.
 They’re about studying how the courts, Congress, and the public will respond to the latest encroachment.
 They’re about seeing who will try to stop him, and how, so he can dodge those obstacles in some bolder act down the road.

 Right now, it seems to be his favorite weapon against those whom he cannot simply fire.
 It is the kind of maneuver we have come to expect from him: a leader defined by his willingness to stress-test the norms and laws that serve as the guardrails of our democratic republic.
-Those guardrails are not just statutes; they are traditions of restraint, built over generations, that have sustained a relatively stable Pax Americana since the end of the Second World War.
-If those norms collapse under force or neglect, laws alone hold no water.
+Our laws alone are nothing without our traditions of restraint, built over generations, that have sustained a relatively stable Pax Americana since the end of the Second World War.
+If those norms collapse under force or neglect, laws become as malleable as dough.

 Admittedly, Trump is only the latest in a series of presidents who have incrementally stretched executive power through aggressive interpretations of law, strategic appointments, and unilateral orders.
 But he is the first to openly treat that erosion of constraints as a political performance.
 He is certainly the first “conservative” to invent such shockingly oppressive new styles of government overreach.
 Does it get any more obvious than boots on the ground?
 His goal seems not only to wield the executive branch how he alone sees fit, but to normalize its limitless use.